Debt Relief Act for Natural Persons / Administrator

 · Obligation to apply for work: If you work less than 36 hours per week, you must in principle apply for other work or additional work

-· Payment obligation: All your income in excess of the Free Allowance Amount must be paid on to the estate account
+· Payment obligation: All your income in excess of the Free Allowance Amount must be paid into the estate account

 · Information obligation: You must inform your administrator about your income, your expenses, your personal situation and sometimes your medical situation.

 Every six months, the administrator writes a report on the progress of the debt relief program.
-After a year-and-a-halve, the administrator will advise the court about the clean slate.
-If the administrator believes that you have done everything right, the administrator will advise positively for discharging the remaining debts.
+After a 18 months, the administrator will advise the court on the clean slate.
+If the administrator believes that you have done everything right, the administrator will advise in favor of discharging the remaining debts.
 With a positive advice from the administrator, it is very likely that the court will grant you a clean slate and you will be relieved of your debts.

 If the court finds that you do not comply with all the rules and obligations of the debt relief program, the court may decide that your program will be terminated without a clean slate.
 Before the court makes this decision, you will be invited to a court hearing.
-If the hearing concerns a premature termination – which is always without a clean slate – or a normal termination but without a clean slate, you qualify for financed legal aid and Law Firm Elbertse can help you with this.
-If the haering concerns only a simple interrogation without the immediate threat of losing the clean slate, no financed legal aid is provided.
+If the hearing concerns a premature termination – which is always without a clean slate – or a normal termination but without a clean slate, you qualify for financed legal aid.
+Law Firm Elbertse can help you in these cases.
+If the hearing concerns only a simple interrogation without the immediate threat of losing the clean slate, no financed legal aid is provided.

 If you missed out on legal assistance at this stage, you still have a second chance.
 The court’s decision to terminate the debt relief program without a clean slate is subject to an appeal period of 8 days.
 So, take immediate action if you receive such a decision.

-In some cases, you do comply to the rules and conditions, but it is the debt relief administrator who makes the mistakes or doesn’t do their job properly.
+In some cases, you do comply with the rules and conditions, but it is the debt relief administrator who makes mistakes or doesn’t do their job properly.
 In such cases, you should first discuss this with the administrator.
 Maybe you can find a solution together.
 If the complaint is not resolved, you can turn to the supervisory judge.
-You can ask the supervisory judge to order the administrator to fix his errors or you can ask for another administrator.
+You can ask the supervisory judge to order the administrator to fix their mistakes or you can ask for another administrator.
 A lawyer is not mandatory for these types of requests.
-Subsidized legal aid is only available if there is significant financial damage.
+Financed legal aid is only available if there is significant financial damage.

 What is the difference between all those different administrators?